Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to narrowly avoid a negative or dangerous situation.
-The phrase is figurative, as it doesn’t literally refer to dodging a bullet but to escaping an undesirable outcome.
+The idiom is figurative, as it doesn’t literally refer to dodging a bullet but to escaping an undesirable outcome.

 Origin: